ImageMagick/Usage-Markdown/anim_opt/index.md

 As such it only works for animations that have yet to be optimized for the GIF image format.

 Also currently IM Ordered dither only works for a uniform color palette.
-IM has yet to have a 'best color' or 'user supplied' palette implementation of ordered dither, though I have seen programs that use such an algorithm for very limited (and fixed) color pallets.
+IM has yet to have a 'best color' or 'user supplied' palette implementation of ordered dither, though I have seen programs that use such an algorithm for very limited (and fixed) color palettes.
 *Do you know of such an algorithm?*

 For a practical example of using ordered dither for improved LZW compression optimization, see [Ordered Dithered Video](../video/#gif_ordered_dither).